Climate-based cabbage planting guide for Buffalo, New York

 Typical days to maturity 70–90

-Gardeners usually start indoors around February 27 and plant outdoors from about April 10.
+Cabbage is usually started indoors around February 27 and planted outdoors during the normal local window of April 10 to April 24.
 Most varieties need about 70–90 days to reach maturity once they are in the garden.

 Cabbage usually performs comfortably in Buffalo.
 Gardeners get the most from this climate when they use the margin to improve finish quality rather than merely count on maturity.